Exercise and Physical Activity

 Exercise has proven benefits for older people.
-It reduces risk of cardiovascular disease, stroke, hypertension, type 2 diabetes, osteoporosis, obesity, colon cancer, and breast cancer.
+It reduces risk of cardiovascular disease, hypertension, type 2 diabetes, osteoporosis, obesity, colon cancer, and breast cancer.
 It also decreases the risk of falls and fall-related injuries.

 Like the rest of us, older people may know that exercise is good for their health, but they may not have the motivation or encouragement to do it.
 You can guide your patients by asking about their daily activities and whether they engage in any kind of regular exercise or physical activity.

 There are several ways to encourage older patients to exercise:

 - Whenever appropriate, let them know that regular physical activity—including endurance, muscle-strengthening, balance, and flexibility exercises—is essential for healthy aging.

 - Help patients set realistic goals and develop an exercise plan.

 - Write an exercise prescription, and make it specific, including type, frequency, intensity, and time; follow up to check progress and re-evaluate goals over time.

 - Refer patients to community resources, such as mall-walking groups and senior center fitness classes.

 - Talk to them about Go4Life, NIA's exercise and physical activity campaign.
 It has exercises, motivational tips, virtual coaches, shared stories and free materials to help older adults start exercising and keep going.
 Visit www.nia.nih.gov/Go4Life.